Kale-23/Qiime2_Microbiome_Analysis/README.md

 <details open> <summary><H2> Background </H2></summary>

 Data taken from [this](https://doi.org/10.1186/s40168-016-0225-7) Human microbiome study was used to perform a bioinformatic pathway analysis based on [this](https://docs.qiime2.org/2022.2/tutorials/fmt/) tutorial by qiime2.
 Overall, my goal during this process was to learn how to take raw fastq reads and turn them into results that can be shared through analysis and figures generated using bioinformatic techniques.
-To start, my goal was to see the overall phylogenetic relationship of all included microbiota by generating a phylogenetic tree.

- Later in the analysis, I began to see more questions that I could ask about the given data (such as [this](https://forum.qiime2.org/t/tutorial-integrating-qiime2-and-r-for-data-visualization-and-analysis-using-qiime2r/4121) tutorial on PCA analysis of microbiome data), and I experimented with tools in qiime2's library and beyond that could potentially answer these questions.
-Most of these tools I have not had the opprotunity to finish learning before the project is due, but I plan to continue learning how to use them for future projects.

  <i> all code used for this project can be found under the code tabs in the method sections (I did not include an overall script.sh file because it is messy and I cannot find anything when I need to redo steps) </i>

 </details>

 [//]: # "End Background"

 <details> <summary><H2> Methods </H2></summary>